marco262/my_wiki/data/dnd/class/revised-ranger.md

 ## Spellcasting

 By the time you reach 2nd level, you have learned to use the magical essence of nature to cast spells, much as a druid does.
-See the [[[general:Spellcasting Rules]]] section and the [[[class-spell-list:ranger-spells|ranger spell list]]].
+See the [[[general:Spellcasting Rules]]] section and the [ranger spell list](/dnd/class_spell_list/ranger/true).

 ### Spell Slots